nkymark/TCSISimTestbed/README.md

 - [L. Eriksson.
 "Modeling and control of turbocharged SI and DI engines," *Oil & Gas Science and Technology-Revue de l'IFP*, 62(4), pp.523-538, 2007.](https://ogst.ifpenergiesnouvelles.fr/articles/ogst/abs/2007/04/ogst06101/ogst06101.html)

 <p><img src="/Figures/EngineDiag.png" width="500" align="right"><span>A PI-based boost controller with anti-windup is used to produce the control inputs: Throttle effective area and Wastegate actuator for the turbocharger.
 In addition to the control inputs, the engine has the following actuators: Reference engine speed, Air-fuel ratio, Ambient pressure, and Ambient temperature.
 In addition, the engine has the following sensor measurements: Temperatures (compressor, intercooler, intake manifold), Pressures (compressor, intercooler, intake manifold, exhaust manifold), Air filter mass flow, and Engine torque.</span></p>

+The new European standard Worldwide harmonised Light vehicle Test Procedure (WLTP) driving cycle is used to verify the performance of the boost controller.

+## Fault Scenarios
+The benchmark model considers sensor, actuator, and variable faults in different parts of the engine system.
+There are 11 faults; 6 variable faults (*fp_af*, *fC_vol*, *fW_af*, *fW_th*, *fW_c*, *fW_ic*), 1 actuator measurement fault (*fx_th*), and 4 sensor measurement faults (*fyW_af*, *fyp_im*, *fyp_ic*, *fyT_ic*).

+The faults are of different degrees of severity.
+Some faults are less severe and the engine can be reconfigured to a reduced performance operation mode to accommodate the faults until the vehicle is sent into the workshop for repair and maintenance.
+Some other faults are more severe that if not detected and isolated promptly, might cause permanent and serious damages to the engine system, which in turn will endanger the occupants in the vehicle as well as other road users.